-- Although there will be population increases in neighbouring districts (currently committed or projected as 22,840 new dwellings in Cherwell, 9,132 in Oxford, 17,050 in South Oxfordshire, 10,500 in West Oxfordshire, 22,000 in Swindon, 8,400 in the Cotswold District, 10,500 in West Berkshire, and 920 in the Marlborough Area of Wiltshire) these all lie well outside the probable core recreational catchment of the SAC27.
+5.5.15.
+Although there will be population increases in neighbouring districts (currently committed or projected as 22,840 new dwellings in Cherwell, 9,132 in Oxford,

+10,940 in South Oxfordshire, 10,500 in West Oxfordshire, 22,000 in Swindon, 8,400 in the Cotswold District, 10,500 in West Berkshire, and 920 in the Marlborough Area of Wiltshire) these all lie well outside the probable core recreational catchment of the SAC23.
 The VoWH LPP1 has allocated a strategic housing delivery target of 12,495 new dwellings.
-1,000 new dwellings north and north-west of Abingdon-on-Thames were included in this apportionment, and these also lie within 2km of Cothill Fen SAC.
-However these developments would lie east of the A34, and the LPP1 has been subject to HRA where it was concluded that the allocations were unlikely to contribute to significant numbers of visitors to the SAC, being of sufficient distance away that alternative and more easily accessible SANG would be more likely to be utilised. - 5.5.24.
-In consultation on the Local Plan 2031 Part 1, Natural England requested in their consultation response of 17/06/10 on the previous versions of the Core
+The LPP1 has been subject to HRA and it was concluded that the allocations were unlikely to contribute to significant numbers of visitors to the SAC, being of sufficient distance away that alternative SANG would be more likely to be utilised.